-If you have a Broadcom card look to Mint 18.2 in XFCE, Peppermint 7, Korora in XFCE.
-Try E17 from the Mint and Peppermint repositories on these distros - nice.
+If you have a Broadcom card - Mint 18.2 in XFCE, Peppermint 8, Korora in XFCE.

 Lubuntu and LXLE also light weight and excellent.
 Mageia and Manjaro in XFCE, Plasma, Mate - great features but needed some extra work, such as loading Codecs for audio,

 or install some support software.
 These distros are worth extra effort.
-Parrot is a cool security distro.
+Swag Arch - fast.
 There are studio versions for artists -